aaranyak/lab-starter/responses/02_activity.md

  `name = input("What's your name?")`

  `name2 = name + 32`

+ `print(name2)`

 ### :keyboard: Activity: Getting the user's age

-1. Create a branch of this repository
-2. Clone the branch
+1. Clone the branch
-3. Open the file Handling_Data/Input-Output.py
+2. Open the file Handling_Data/Input-Output.py
-4. Replace the statement  `print("Hi Everybody!")` with a print stayement.
+3. In a new line, input the user's age into a variable called age
-5. This statement should say Welcome to the age app!
+4. This statement should ask How old are you

 <hr>
 <h3 align="center">I will respond when I detect a commit to this branch</h3>